ePages-de/epages-docs/apps/submit-app.md

 ## Walk through the submission form

 The submission form validates for the **Client ID** and **Client Secret**.
-However, we'll ask you to provide us with additional information and graphics to get accepted into the App Store.
+However, we'll ask you to provide us with additional information and graphics to get accepted into the App & Theme Store.
 Asterisks ( * ) indicate a required field.

 ### About you